feelofgoodvibes/statok/README.md

 7. Run application: `gunicorn "statok_app.app:create_app()"`

 **🎉 App is up and running!**
-It is available under address and port, specified inside `gunicorn.conf.py` configuration file (by default it's `http://localhost:5000`)
+It is available at the address and port specified in the `gunicorn.conf.py` configuration file (by default `http://localhost:5000`)